 Keywords

-Ethics, roles, practices, the human good, social technology, self-discovery, self-realization, martial autobiography
+ethics, roles, practices, the human good, social technology, self-discovery, self-realization, martial autobiography

-13
+<recto>13

 Three Relations Between Roles and the Good

 Samuel Clark

 1. My Interests, Plan, and Method

 I’ll begin with where I am coming from, by comparison with Michael Hardimon’s title for his classic paper ‘Role Obligations’ (Hardimon 1994).
 First, roles: before joining the research network which eventually gave rise to this volume, I had not thought about roles as such.
 I had thought and written about what I now realize can usefully be collected together as particular roles: parent, child, soldier, employee, craftsman (Clark 2010, 2012, 2013, 2017).
 This chapter is therefore partly exploration of territory which is new to me, partly redeployment of work towards my book Good Lives (Clark 2021), all in service of my own concerns about human selfhood, reflexivity, good, and practical rationality, as they relate to roles.—